epfl-ada/ada-2021-project-cool-group-name/README.md

 1) Dataset can't be entirely fit in RAM
 2) Parsing dataset requires a long time

-To deal with the first issue, we decompress and load the lines from the json files one by one.
+Issue 1 was addressed by decompressing and loadinglines from the json files one by one.

-To deal with the second issue, a caching system to disk was implemented to store results of long computation.
-This system is implemented as an easy-to-use Python decorator (for a detailed explaination, read the doctring of `cache_to_file_pickle` in [src/utils.py](src/utils.py)).
+Issue 2 was attenuated by implementing a Python decorator storing to disk results of long computation (for a detailed explaination, read the doctring of `cache_to_file_pickle` in [src/utils.py](src/utils.py)).

-Note that, after filtering, the speaker attributes data could easily be stored entirely in RAM while working on Quotebank line by line.
+Note that, after filtering, [`speaker_attributes.parquet`](Data/speaker_attributes.parquet) could easily be kept in RAM while working on Quotebank line by line.

 ### 3. Exploring the data

-#### Analysis number of occurences of quotes
+#### Number of occurences of quotes
 We first analyzed the number of occurences of all the quotes present in Quotebank and defined the threshold above which a quote will be considered as viral.

-#### Explore speaker's features
+#### Speaker's features
 We explored the raw distribution of the speaker's features as well as the distributions obtained when weighting by the number of different quotes of the speaker and by the total number of occurrences of all his quotes.
-Further analysis looked at the co-occurences of different values for feature for which multiple values are given for a single speaker (for exemple the co-occurrence matrix of occupations assigned to a speaker), as well as the co-occurences between values of different features.
+Further analysis looked at the co-occurences of values in features for which multiple values are given to a single speaker, such as occupations.
+Similarly, the co-occurences between values of different features was analyzed.

 #### Length of quotes
 We analyzed the distributions of lenghts of all quotes in Quotebank.

-#### Extraction and visualization of quote topics
+#### Quote topics
 At first, we tried to extract the topics of the quote using `Latent semantic analysis`<sup>[1](https://en.wikipedia.org/wiki/Latent_semantic_analysis) [2](https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html) [3](https://towardsdatascience.com/machine-learning-nlp-text-classification-using-scikit-learn-python-and-nltk-c52b92a7c73a)</sup>.
-However, we found out by implementing this method that it was too computationally heavy and required too much RAM.
+However, we found out by implementing this method that it was too computationally and memory heavy.

-Upon further research, we stumbled upon a (great) package called [`BERTopic`](https://github.com/MaartenGr/BERTopic)<sup>[1](https://towardsdatascience.com/dynamic-topic-modeling-with-bertopic-e5857e29f872)</sup>, implementing all the tools we needed to quickly extract the main topics present in the Quoteback dataset, visualize them and their importance, ...
+Upon further research, we stumbled upon a (great) package called [`BERTopic`](https://github.com/MaartenGr/BERTopic)<sup>[1](https://towardsdatascience.com/dynamic-topic-modeling-with-bertopic-e5857e29f872)</sup>, implementing all the tools we needed to quickly extract the main topics present in the Quoteback dataset and visualize them.
 Moreover, part of the computations can be hugely accelerated using a GPU.
-Using only 1% of our quotes, we successfully trained the model, extracted and visualized the main topics.
+Training BERTopic on 1% of the dataset we successfully extracted and visualized meaningful topics.

 ### 4. Training models
 In order to try to predict the potential of a new quote to be viral, we wanted to both train classifiers for the labels viral/not-viral and a regressor for the number of occurrences.

-We though about using Logistic regression, Support vector machines or Linear Regression as classifiers for their easy interpretability.
+We though about using Logistic regression and Support vector machines as classifiers for their easy interpretability.
-For the regressor, we plan to use linear regression for the same reason.
+As regressor, we plan to use Linear regression for the same reason.

 To train the models, each line of Quotebank dataset will be converted into a feature vector (or discarded if feature is missing) and a binary label for classifiers or an interger output for the regressor.
 Training will be performed on a randomly sampled 70% subset of these lines (this also includes the validation set for hyperparameters tuning) and the rest will be used for testing.